Chic African Culture Africa Factbook

 Anthony Bourdain Tasted Kudu Antelope, Mopane Worms, and Chakalaka

-Anthony Bourdain tasted South African dishes like kudu antelope, mopane worms, and chakalaka in his show Parts Unknown in 2013.
+In 2013, Anthony Bourdain tasted South African dishes like kudu antelope, mopane worms, and chakalaka on his show Parts Unknown.

-Anthony Bourdain was a famous chef and travel writer who visited South Africa in his show Parts Unknown in 2013.
-He explored Johannesburg, Soweto, and the countryside, and tasted dishes like kudu antelope, mopane worms, and chakalaka.
-Learn of the highlights of his journey and what he learned about the culture, history, and cuisine of South Africa and tips on how to travel like Bourdain and experience the country in an authentic and respectful way.
+Anthony Bourdain was a famous chef and travel writer who visited South Africa in his show Parts Unknown 2013.
+He explored Johannesburg, Soweto, and the countryside and tasted dishes like kudu antelope, mopane worms, and chakalaka.
+Learn of the highlights of his journey and what he learned about the culture, history, and cuisine of South Africa, as well as tips on how to travel like Bourdain and experience the country authentically and respectfully.

 Anthony Bourdain cooking in south Africa